 With a term insurance policy, you select a term—usually 10, 20, or 30 years—over when your life is protected.
 When that term evaporates, if you want to maintain that particular policy (which is usually due to the fact that your health has declined dramatically) a new rate is calculated, and it will increase significantly.
 A permanent insurance policy sets the policy in place for the duration of your life and will maintain the same fixed premium throughout the policy.

-If you're really budget minded, you may consider Simplified-Issue Term Life Insurance, a self-serviced product that allows you to buy insurance online.
-Sometimes referred to as starter life insurance, MyTerm insurance allows you to buy a policy that is convenient and fits your budget.
-If you went through a needs analysis with a licensed agent, it may indicate that you should have more coverage, but MyTerm insurance is a good start!
+If you're really budget minded, you may consider term life insurance.
+Sometimes referred to as "starter life insurance," term life allows you to buy a policy that is convenient and fits your budget.
+If you went through a needs analysis with a licensed agent, it may indicate that you should have more coverage, but term life insurance is a good start!